YannCebron/m68kplugin/plugin-resources/docs/mnemonic/movea.md

 [An] ← [source]

 ## Description
 Move the contents of the source to the destination location.
-The destination is an address register.
 The source must be a word or longword.
 If it is a word, it is sign-extended to a longword.
 The condition codes are not affected.

 ## Application
 The `MOVEA` instruction is used to load an address register (some assemblers simply employ the `MOVE` mnemonic for both `MOVE` and `MOVEA`).
 Note that the instruction [`LEA`](lea.md) can often be used to perform the same operation (e.g., `MOVEA.L #$1234,A0` is the same as `LEA $1234,A0`).